RedHat-UX/red-hat-design-system/docs/theming/developers.md

 We developed our theming system with web standards in mind, aiming to use CSS over JavaScript as much as possible.
-At the current state of browser technology, we found that some JavaScript is required for the system to work correctly, but shortly, we expect to be able to remove all or nearly all of that JavaScript and have the theming system work entirely (or almost entirely) through plain CSS.
+At the current state of browser technology, we found that some JavaScript is required for the system to work correctly.
+But shortly, we expect to be able to remove all or nearly all of that JavaScript and have the theming system work entirely (or almost entirely) through plain CSS.
 The following explains how the system currently operates, how element authors can hook into it, and what the future holds for theming.

 ### Current implementation - Context Protocol

-<abbr title="Red Hat Design System">RHDS</abbr>’ Theming system is primarily
+<abbr title="Red Hat Design System">RHDS</abbr>’ theming system is primarily
 about styles.
 It currently relies on JavaScript to work, via the [context protocol][contextprotocol] developed by the web components community to support passing data between components.

 Our system utilizes this protocol with the setting of the `color-palette` attribute on a provider element which makes its context data (in our case, `light` or `dark`) to its children.
-By doing so we can ensure accessible colors are applied given any possible change in context value higher up in the
+By doing so we ensure accessible colors are applied given any possible change in context value higher up in the
 <abbr title="Document Object Model">DOM</abbr> tree.